What causes malaise? 87 possible conditions

 - adrenal gland dysfunction

-Some medications can also put you at risk for malaise.
-These include:
+Medications that can also put you at risk for malaise include:

 - medications used to treat psychiatric disorders